swapnilrajput1/swapnilrajput1/README.md

 # About
 My name is Swapnil Rajput.
 Currently I am working as an Associate Manager in Principal Global Services, Limited, India in the Retirement process in US.
 I am passionate about Data Science, Artifical Intelligence and Machine Learning and I am always looking for new ways to learn and grow.

-I am proficient in Python, SQL programming languages and I have experience with MS Excel, Tableau I am also a strong problem solver, Analytical thinker and I am always willing to help others.
+I am proficient in Python, SQL programming languages and I have experience with MS Excel, Tableau.
+I am also a strong problem solver, Analytical thinker and I am always willing to help others.
 I am currently working on several projects and I am excited to see what the future holds.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------